 Swiss French comprises German, Italian, and Romansh words, reflecting the country’s multilingual environment.
 So, some words and sayings may differ from those helpful in France.

-This French dialect has unique terms and idioms related to the culture and institutions of the country.
-Terms for federalism, political structures, and national symbols can differ from those of France.
+This French dialect has unique terms and idioms related to the country’s culture and institutions.
+For example, terms for federalism, political structures, and national symbols can differ from those of France.

 Variations may exist between different regions of Switzerland.
 This is true mainly between French-speaking Romandy and other linguistic areas of the nation.